rule

 Text 32

-All that I described to you o protector of man, is as your Majesty requested in proper accord with the Vedas.
-It is also in full agreement with the eternal truth as it before by Lord Vâsudeva was explained to Lord Brahmâ who had satisfied Him in worship.
+The [two direct and indirect] paths that I described to you, oh protector of man, are as your Majesty requested in proper accord with the Vedas.
+It is also in full agreement with the eternal truth as formerly explained by Lord Vâsudeva to Lord Brahmâ who had satisfied Him in worship.

-All that I described to you, o protector of men, is according to the Vedas as your Majesty properly requested for, and it is also verily concerning the eternal truth as it definitely was heard in the pure of spirit to the satisfaction of the worshiped Supreme Lord Vâsudeva.
+All that I described to you, o protector of man, is according to the Vedas as your Majesty properly requested for, and it is also verily in accord with the eternal truth as it definitely was heard in the pure of the spirit to the satisfaction of the worshiped Supreme Lord Vâsudeva.
 (Vedabase)

 Text 33